masakurapa/gover-html/README.md

         └── profile.go
 ```

-You can filter the output directories by specifying values as follows
+You can filter the output by specifying values as follows.

 ```sh
 # Output only `internal/cover`!!